gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 For this story, only the current JDK will be considered as a candidate to perform the compilation.
 Later stories could add support for JDK discovery
 (the test fixtures do this).

+Target platform should be reachable from the `JvmBinarySpec`.

+Update sample to include a Java version declaration.

 #### Test cases

 - Running `gradle assemble` will build for Java 6 and the resulting bytecode will use the Java 6 bytecode version.